godak9/Credit_Card_Analysis_Machin_Learning/README.md

 There are downsideds to over-sampling with the **SMOTE** algorithm because it relies on the immediate neighbors of a data point and fails to recognize the overall distribution of the data.
 This leads to noisy data because the newly generated data points can be heavily influenced by outliers.
 There are also downsides to any under-sampling techniques because it involves the overall loss of data.
 One way to deal with these challenges is to use a sampling technique that is a combination of oversampling and undersampling.

 ### Model 4: **SMOTEENN** algorithm
 Using the Synthetic Minority Over-Sampling Technqiue and Edited Nearest Neighbors (SMOTEENN) algorithm, instances of the minoirty class were oversampled using the **SMOTE** algorithm, but then cleaned and under-sampled using the **ENN** algorithm.
 If the two nearest neighbors of a data point belonged to two different classes, that data point was dropped.
-For this section I imported the **SMOTEENN** class from the **imblearn.combine** module.
-I first created an instance of the **SMOTEENN** algorithm, then resampled the data using this algorithm, and, finally, fit the resampled data to a **LogisticRegression** model using the **lbfgs** solver.
+For this section, I imported the **SMOTEENN** class from the **imblearn.combine** module.
+To use this class, I first created an instance of the **SMOTEENN** algorithm, then resampled the data using this algorithm, and, finally, fit the resampled data to a **LogisticRegression** model using the **lbfgs** solver.
 Then, the computer generated predictions using the resampled data.
 The **SMOTEENN** algorithm added 70,380 samples to the minority class, and it added 11,038 samples to the majority class.
 ```
 # Resampling the training data with SMOTEENN
 from imblearn.combine import SMOTEENN